jonascarpay/apecs/examples/Shmup.md

      else Left ()
 ```

+In some cases, just because something can be expressed in `cmap`, does
-In the example above, you could argue that we perform an unnecessary
+not mean it necessarily should.
+In the example above, you could argue
-read on the Score, since we read it for every Bullet.
-You might instead
+that we perform an unnecessary read on the Score, since we read it for
-want to perform the update of the Score as a side-effect instead.
-It
+every `Bullet`.
+You might instead want to perform the update of the
-then might not surprise you that there also is a `cmapM` and a `cmapM_`.
+`Score` as a side-effect instead.
+It then might not surprise you that
+there also is a `cmapM` and a `cmapM_`.
+These pretty much work as you
-These pretty much work as you would expect, they iterate over and read
+would expect, they iterate over and read their input argument, and run
-their input argument, and run the System in the output.
-Here, we use it
-to do collision handling.
+the System in the output.
+Here, we use it to do collision handling.

-We first iterate over all Targets, and read their Positions and Entity
+We first iterate over all `Targets`, and read their `Positions` and
-index.
-We then iterate over all Bullets, and also read Position and
+`Entity` index.
+We then iterate over all `Bullets`, and also read
-Entity.
-Then, when the distance betweeen the two positions is below the
+`Position` and `Entity`.
+Then, when the distance betweeen the two
-threshold, we destroy both entities, create a bunch of particles, and
+positions is below the threshold, we destroy both entities, create a
-update the score.
-You can also see how we use `global` as the argument
+bunch of particles, and update the score.
+You can also see how we use
-to `modify` instead of 0, to make it clear that this is a global
+`global` as the argument to `modify` instead of 0, to make it clear that
-variable.
+this is a global variable.

 ```haskell
 handleCollisions =